 In the tradition of Orient, they take a classic format, in this case the Pepsi bezel, and add some elegance to it.
 The blue dial boasts a gorgeous sheen, while the legible Arabic numbers are sleek and refined.
 However, this automatic timepiece still features all of the sport qualities you need from a diver like the 120-Click unidirectional bezel and the 200m of water resistance.

 This timepiece looked classy on the men of your grandfather’s generation, and it will look just as refined on you.
-The reissue of their iconic 1960s dress watch features a radiant silver dial with swanky Arabic numbers that match the slight swirl of the embossed leather strap.
+The reissue of their iconic 1960s dress watch features a radiant silver dial with just a hint of gold accents.
+Swanky Arabic numbers are mixed with sharp stick indices.
 Timeless and vintage, its delightful hand-winding capabilities feature a satisfying resistance.

 One of Orient’s flagship dress watches, this version of the Bambino has the much-coveted combination of glimmering applied Roman markers, a cream dial, and the blue-accented hands.
 This perfectly-balanced timepiece runs on the automatic F6724 movement, which has hand-winding and hacking.